celerity/ndzip/README.md

-# ndzip: A High-Throughput Parallel Lossless Comprssor for Scientific Data
+# ndzip: A High-Throughput Parallel Lossless Compressor for Scientific Data

 ndzip compresses and decompresses multidimensional univariate grids of single- and double-precision IEEE 754 floating-point data.
 Its primary use case is speeding up distributed HPC applications by increasing effective interconnect bandwidth.